 Through this, the brands will know which influencer can actually bring conversions and should be re-engaged for future campaigns.

 There’s no better way to check the effectiveness of an influencer than to have them involved in direct sales.
-With live sales tools like Flux Panda, they can help you promote upcoming live selling events and push the products during the actual event.
+With live shopping app like Flux Panda, they can help you promote upcoming live selling events and push the products during the actual event.